dev-arpita/freeCodeCampLearningJavaScript/instruction.md

-# Use Dot Notation to Access the Properties of an Object
+# Create a Method on an Object

-The last challenge created an object with various properties.
-Now you'll see how to access the values of those properties.
-Here's an example:
+Objects can have a special type of property, called a method.

+Methods are properties that are functions.
+This adds different behavior to an object.
+Here is the duck example with a method:

 let duck = {
 name: "Aflac",
-numLegs: 2
+numLegs: 2,
+sayName: function() {return "The name of this duck is " + duck.name + ".";}
 };
-console.log(duck.name);

-Dot notation is used on the object name, duck, followed by the name of the property, name, to access the value of Aflac.

-Print both properties of the dog object to your console.
+duck.sayName();

+The example adds the sayName method, which is a function that returns a sentence giving the name of the duck.
+Notice that the method accessed the name property in the return statement using duck.name.
+The next challenge will cover another way to do this.

+Using the dog object, give it a method called sayLegs.
+The method should return the sentence This dog has 4 legs.

 ## Tests

-Waiting: Your code should use console.log to print the value for the name property of the dog object.
-Waiting: Your code should use console.log to print the value for the numLegs property of the dog object.
+Waiting: dog.sayLegs() should be a function.
+Waiting: dog.sayLegs() should return the given string - note that punctuation and spacing matter.

 <!-- ## Solutions: -->